pydantic/logfire/docs/why-logfire/opentelemetry.md

     return {'message': f'{user.name} added'}
 ```

-1. In addition to [configuring logfire](../reference/configuration.md) this line is generally all you need to instrument a FastAPI app with Logfire, the same applies to most other popular Python web frameworks.
+1. In addition to [configuring logfire](../reference/configuration.md) this line is all you need to instrument a FastAPI app with Logfire.
+The same applies to most other popular Python web frameworks.
 2. The [integrations](../integrations/index.md) page has more information on how to instrument other parts of your app.

 We'll need the [FastAPI contrib package](../integrations/fastapi.md), FastAPI itself and uvicorn installed to run this: